 - Solo only if you have an understanding of technique on your instrument and appropriate timing, or if there are specific breaks that allow everyone to take a turn with a phrase.

 We ask that grooves be allowed to come to a natural end, without calling breaks, unless a break is specifically asked for in context of a ritual or offering, or is appropriate in context of the moment.

 - Listen before you begin playing.
 Try singing your part first!

-- Play no more than three separate/interlocking hand drum parts at a time – playing in unison with others on the benches next to you in encouraged.
+- Play in unison with others on the benches next to you.

 - Play fewer notes (refrain from filling in all the space).